 Nominating and Corporate Governance Committee.
 Mr. Clothier is the sole permanent member of our NCG Committee and serves as its chair, inviting other directors to participate in meetings of the Committee as necessary.
-As discussed above, because we are eligible to be a "controlled company" within the meaning of NASDAQ Listing Rule 5615(c), and our Board of Directors has chosen to rely on this exception, we are exempt from certain NASDAQ listing rules that would otherwise require us to have a fully independent NCG Committee.
 Our NCG Committee is responsible for, among other things, evaluating new director candidates and incumbent directors and recommending directors to serve as members of our Board committees.
-Our NCG Committee held one meeting in 2018.
+Our NCG Committee held one meeting in 2019.

 Director Nominees.
 Our Board of Directors believes that the Board should be composed of individuals with varied, complementary backgrounds who have exhibited proven leadership capabilities within their chosen fields.
 Directors should have the ability to quickly grasp complex principles of business and finance, particularly those related to our industry.
 Directors should possess the highest personal and professional ethics, integrity, and values and should be committed to representing the long-term interests of our stockholders.
 When considering a candidate for director, the NCG Committee will take into account a number of factors, including, without limitation, the following: depth of understanding of our industry; education and professional background; judgment, skill, integrity, and reputation; existing commitments to other businesses as a director, executive, or owner; personal conflicts of interest, if any; diversity; and the size and composition of the existing Board.
 Although the Board of Directors does not have a policy with respect to consideration of diversity in identifying director nominees, among the many other factors considered by the NCG Committee are the benefits of diversity in board composition, including with respect to age, gender, race, and specialized background.
 When seeking candidates for director, the NCG Committee may solicit suggestions from incumbent directors, management, stockholders, and others.
-Additionally, the NCG Committee may use the services of third-party search firms to assist in the identification of appropriate candidates; no fees were paid for such services in 2018.
+Additionally, the NCG Committee may use the services of third-party search firms to assist in the identification of appropriate candidates; no fees were paid for such services in 2019.
 The NCG Committee will also evaluate the qualifications of all candidates properly nominated by stockholders, in the same manner and using the same criteria.
 A stockholder desiring to nominate a person for election to the Board of Directors must comply with the advance notice procedures of our Amended and Restated Bylaws.